 On March 6, 2007, President Chávez issued a law-decree that established a redenomination of the Bolívar, which became fully effective on January 1, 2008.
 Under the redenomination plan, all amounts expressed in the national currency before the redenomination were divided by 1,000.
-Effective January 1, 2008, the U.S. dollar exchange rate was set at Bs.2.14 = U.S.\$1.00 for purchase operations and Bs.2.15 = U.S.\$1.00 for sale operations.
+In preparation for the conversion, the adjective "Fuerte" was, for a transition period ended on January 1, 2009, added to the word "Bolívar", to make it "Bolívar Fuerte."
+Additionally, all prices had to be expressed in both Bolívares and Bolívares Fuertes from October 1, 2007 until January 1, 2008.
+The title "Bolívar Fuerte" was rescinded on January 1, 2009.
+Since that date, the domestic currency of Venezuela is again officially referred to as the Bolívar, and, effective January 1, 2008, the U.S. dollar exchange rate was set at Bs.2.14 = U.S.\$1.00 for purchase operations and Bs.2.15 = U.S.\$1.00 for sale operations.